 10 reasons to buy an electronic drum set

 Learning and playing the drums is not without its challenges.
 A fully-stocked acoustic drum kit is large, loud, and can be expensive.
 Nowadays, however, the technology behind electronic drum sets (aka 'e-kits') has progressed to such a level that they’re no longer a distant relation.
-Modern electronic kits deliver a superb playing experience, come stocked with plenty of different sounds, and can be safely stowed away when they’re not in use.
+Modern e-kits, from beginner electronic drum sets to top-end rigs deliver a superb playing experience, come stocked with plenty of different sounds, and can be safely stowed away when they’re not in use.

-Below, we’ll outline some of the key reasons to buy an electronic drum set.
+In this guide, we’ll outline some of the key reasons an electronic drum set is a worthwhile investment.
 We’ll explain the types of situations in which they excel, and highlight some of the benefits you’ll find from going electric.

 1. Volume (or lack of it)

 Chief among the barriers when it comes to learning drums is the sheer, unavoidable fact that they are loud.
 Extremely loud.
 Acoustic drums don’t have a volume control, after all.
 If you’re living out in the countryside, with no neighbours to bother, then you’re in luck.
 Halfway up a block of flats, not so much.
-Electronic kits offer up a perfect solution here, in that they can be played using headphones, so the only noise your neighbours will hear, if anything, is the gentle tap of your sticks and pedals hitting the pads, and even then there are ways to help minimise the acoustic noise of an electronic kit.
+Electronic kits offer up a perfect solution here, in that they can be played using headphones, so the only noise your neighbours will hear, if anything, is the gentle tap of your drumsticks and pedals hitting the pads, and even then there are ways to help minimise the acoustic noise of an electronic kit.
+We go into more detail about how to make an electronic drum set quieter in this feature.

 When it comes to playing and practicing music, you can be influenced by many things.
 It’s also very likely that, as a drummer, you’ll be getting to grips with multiple styles of playing along your journey.
 With electronic drum sets, you can switch the kit’s sounds in an instant, taking you from vintage jazz to stadium rock to an 808-style electronic kit at the touch of a button.